rgurlek/rgurlek.github.io/_teaching/tutorials/2026-05-29-automated-canvas-quizzes.md

 update_quiz(canvas, course_id, quiz_id, quiz_params = list(
   title = "Individual Assignment 2: European Scouting Challenge", description = "<h3>Instructions</h3>
-    <p>Please download the dataset provided for each question and use Excel/R to complete your work.</p>
+    <p>Please download the dataset provided for each question
+    and use Excel/R to complete your work.</p>
     <p><strong>Reminder:</strong> Every student receives a unique dataset.
-Your correct answers will be unique to your data.</p>",
-  published = FALSE # Keep it hidden until you verify the bank ))
+    Your correct answers will be unique to your data.</p>", published = FALSE # Keep it hidden until you are ready ))

 ```

 ## Conclusion